UPDATED: SEPTEMBER 23, 2022 | 2 MIN READ

 This doesn’t have to be a huge job.
 Simply adding a splash of color to your house by painting your front door, or repainting over old railing posts, can instantly make your house look more inviting.

-Making sure your walkways and driveways are clear of animal waste and other unwanted debris is always a great way to make your yard look more attractive.
+Making sure your walkways and driveways are clear of animal waste and other unwanted debris is a great way to make your yard look more attractive.

 Add home decor

 Adding a seasonal wreath, or replacing your old rusty house numbers to a more modern design, can help renew the look of your home.
 Plus, you can add a bit of home decor to make your house look more inviting.

 Chances are, one or two of your neighbors owes you a favor.
 And if not, they’re probably happy to help you out.
 That’s what neighbors are for!
 So don’t be afraid to ask for help if you need it.